-Robert L. Barchi is the 20th president of Rutgers, The State University of New Jersey.
+Robert Barchi is the 20th president of Rutgers, The State University of New Jersey, a 65,000-student comprehensive research institution.

 From 2004 to 2012, Dr. Barchi served as president of Thomas Jefferson University in Philadelphia, nationally regarded as a top university dedicated to health sciences education and research.
 Prior to Jefferson, he was provost and chief academic officer of the University of Pennsylvania, an Ivy League institution founded in 1740.
 There, he had responsibility for Penn’s 12 schools, all academic programs, athletics, students, and faculty.